Improwised/kb.repairrabbit.github.io/content/product/how-to-add-an-image-of-a-damaged-product.md

 “New customer”
 ![How to add an image of a damaged product?](/images/products/how_can_i_add_image_of_damaged_product/add_new_customer.png)

-Add the required details.
+Add required details.
 ![How to add an image of a damaged product?](/images/products/how_can_i_add_image_of_damaged_product/fill_required_details_and_add.png)

-“Add” the information will be updated.
+Click “Add”.
+Information will be updated.
 ![How to add an image of a damaged product?](/images/products/how_can_i_add_image_of_damaged_product/fill_required_details_and_add.png)

-Add the  required details on  product problem.
+Add required details of product problem.
 ![How to add an image of a damaged product?](/images/products/how_can_i_add_image_of_damaged_product/product_details.png)

-Add Status Image of damage product and click “Add”.
+Add Status Image of damaged product and click “Add”.
 ![How to add an image of a damaged product?](/images/products/how_can_i_add_image_of_damaged_product/edit_image_and_edit.png)